-Amazon Price:$60.00$42.59You save:$17.41 (29%)(as of December 9, 2019 23:25 – Details).
+Amazon Price:$60.00(as of January 19, 2020 02:12 – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 Master the tools and techniques of mobile forensic investigations

 Conduct mobile forensic investigations that are legal, ethical, and highly effective using the detailed information contained in this practical guide.
 Mobile Forensic Investigations: A Guide to Evidence Collection, Analysis, and Presentation fully explains the latest tools and methods along with features, examples, and real-world case studies.
 Find out how to assemble a mobile forensics lab, collect prosecutable evidence, uncover hidden files, and lock down the chain of custody.
 This comprehensive resource shows not only how to collect and analyze mobile device data but also how to accurately document your investigations to deliver court-ready documents.
 Continue reading “Mobile Forensic Investigations: A Guide to Evidence Collection, Analysis, and Presentation (Networking & Comm – OMG)”

 One of the biggest buzzwords in the IT industry for the past few years, virtualization has matured into a practical requirement for many best-practice business scenarios, becoming an invaluable tool for security professionals at companies of every size.
 In addition to saving time and other resources, virtualization affords unprecedented means for intrusion and malware detection, prevention, recovery, and analysis.
 Taking a practical approach in a growing market underserved by books, this hands-on title is the first to combine in one place the most important and sought-after uses of virtualization for enhanced security, including sandboxing, disaster recovery and high availability, forensic analysis, and honeypotting.